In today's overcrowded Metal scene it's virtually impossible for a band to rise up and stand out, against the odds, that's what Fear Is Dead is doing.

 Since 2011 they've been racking up large numbers of awe inspiring live performances, Fear is Dead has garnered the acclaim of many of New York’s underground, bringing fans from the Metal scene, and Hardcore / Punk scene together.
 Melting faces from BK's Knitting Factory to LES Mercury Lounge, most recently packing out Brooklyn's new Metal haven Lucky 13 Saloon.
 Their unique sound and intense energy some would say is reminiscent of early Machine head and Korn.

 Established in 2011 by Skila and Jacqueline Burns, the early line up included Anthony Moreno Brown on drums.
 Jax's guitar and bass stylings set the tone for the heavy sound that would evolve to what we hear today.
 They released two EPs "Fear Is Dead" in 2011, and "Mourning Ritual" in 2013, that were both well received.
 Songs like "I'm Slow" "Lie to Me" and "Boomerang" still requested by fans today.

-Their music, videos, art work, all embody what Fear Is Dead is about, evolving musically, artistically, exorcising demons and losing yourself to find yourself, even for a moment.
+Their music, videos, and art work all embody what Fear Is Dead is about: evolving musically and artistically.
+Losing yourself to find yourself, even for a moment.